tkanjanarux/Example-Student-Repository/README.md

-# My Modern Developer Assignment Repository
+# Modern Developer Student Repository
 This is my Learn.ModernDeveloper repository, as I traverse Career Path 3!

 # Table of Contents

 ## Communications Course
+this is a blurb about the communications course

 ### Sections